Surface Preparation Treatment with Fiber Lasers

 - Abrasive blast cleaning – is the appliance of a force where a stream of abrasive material is applied to a surface to smooth/shape it by removing surface level contaminants.
 There are many forms of this blasting technique including bead, bristle, dry ice, hydro, micro, sand, vacuum, wet and wheel

-- Chemical cleaning – this is the appliance of chemicals to clean the surface, these include acids (e.g. sulphuric and hydrochloric), various alkalines and also a variety of ready-made industry chemical solutions for surface preparation
+- Chemical cleaning – this is the appliance of chemicals to clean the surface, these include acids (e.g. sulphuric and hydrochloric), various alkalines and also a variety of ready-made industry chemical solutions

 - Manual cleaning – sometimes treatment can be manually applied through a series of tasks such as hand wire brushing, smoothing/sanding, scraping, chipping and similar tasks.
 Sometimes power tools (e.g. sander) can be used in this process